 Since joining Goldberg Kohn in September 2002 as a principal in the Bankruptcy & Creditors’ Rights Group, Ronald Barliant has represented debtors and creditors in complex bankruptcy cases.
-As head of the firm's "burgeoning practice in debtor work," his debtor representations include a machine tool manufacturing company in a Delaware Chapter 11 case involving significant environmental and mass tort liabilities (plan confirmed with future claimants trust 11 months after filing), a wireless telecommunications carrier in a Chapter 11 case requiring the restructuring of debts owed the FCC for PCS licenses (plan confirmed 5 months after filing), and a home products manufacturing company in a pre-negotiated Chapter 11 case involving a debt-for-equity swap and the issuance of new debt securities (plan confirmed 75 days after filing).
+His debtor representations include a machine tool manufacturing company in a Delaware Chapter 11 case involving significant environmental and mass tort liabilities (plan confirmed with future claimants trust 11 months after filing), a wireless telecommunications carrier in a Chapter 11 case requiring the restructuring of debts owed the FCC for PCS licenses (plan confirmed 5 months after filing), and a home products manufacturing company in a pre-negotiated Chapter 11 case involving a debt-for-equity swap and the issuance of new debt securities (plan confirmed 75 days after filing).

 His creditor representations include the indenture trustee for most of the aircraft operated by United Airlines; prepetition secured lenders and debtor in possession lenders in the chapter 11 cases of a large manufacturing company, a foundry and a food distributor, automotive parts suppliers, and real estate developers, a secured creditor resisting substantive consolidation in the Delaware case of a sub-prime lender; and claimants in asbestos-related chapter 11 cases.
 He has also represented individuals in complex Chapter 7 cases and both petitioning creditors and alleged debtors in contested involuntary bankruptcy cases.